Prescriptions cost £8.80 per item.

 If you need a repeat prescription, Prescription Prepayment Certificates (PPC) are available.

-A three monthly PPC costs £29.10 and could save you money if you need more than three prescribed items in three months.
+- A 3-month PPC – costs £29.10 and will save you money if you need more than three prescribed items in three months

 Pharmacists play a key role in providing quality healthcare.
 They are experts in medicines and will use their clinical expertise, together with their practical knowledge to advise you on common problems such as coughs, colds, aches and pains, as well as healthy eating and stopping smoking.